vtex/shoreline/styleguides/admin/documentation/theming/patterns.md

 Some style patterns are common along with our admin applications.
 To make the application of these styles easier and consistent you can use the following properties defined in our theme.

-> You may want to try to use one of our components before using a pattern in a Primitive component.

 ## border

 You can use it in the `Box` component.